Isaacprogi/Image-Upload-API/README.md

 Success: { "imageUrl": "..." }
 Error: { "message": "Internal server error or No image found" }

-To get all images simply go to the root '/api' Method:GET
+To get all images simply go to the root '...localhost.../api' Method:GET
+Uploaded images are present in uploads folder within src folder